-The hearing was scheduled for 11:00 A.M. on June 22, 2021 as a teleconference hearing.
-The Landlord attended the hearing at the appointed date and time.
+The hearing was scheduled for 11:00 A.M. on November 18, 2021 as a teleconference hearing.
+The Landlord's Agent Z.Z. attended the hearing at the appointed date and time.
 No one appeared for the Tenant.
-The conference call line remained open and was monitored for 12 minutes before the call ended.
+The conference call line remained open and was monitored for 10 minutes before the call ended.
 I confirmed that the correct call-in numbers and participant codes had been provided in the Notice of Hearing.
-During the hearing, I also confirmed from the online teleconference system that the Landlord and I were the only persons who had called into this teleconference.
+During the hearing, I also confirmed from the online teleconference system that Z.Z and I were the only persons who had called into this teleconference.